eclipse-tycho/tycho/CONTRIBUTING.md

 1. Get the Tycho sources in Eclipse
 2. Create/get a project that highlights the bug

+Inside the Eclipse IDE:

-3. Create a Maven Run-Configuration in your Tycho Eclipse-workspace to build the project, specify goals, profiles and properties as required.
+3. Create a Maven Run-Configuration in your Tycho Eclipse-workspace to build the project and specify goals, profiles and properties as required
 4. Launch the Maven-configuration from your Eclipse in Debug-mode

+Or on the command-line interface:

+3. Run the project-build using `mvnDebug` (instead of `mvn`) and specify goals, profiles and properties as required
+4. Go into your Eclipse, use `Debug > Remote Java Application`, select `port 8000` to attach the Eclipse Debugger

-Before debugging a build, you should make sure that your local Tycho-sources correspond to the Tycho version used by the project being build.
+Before debugging a build, make sure that your local Tycho-sources correspond to the Tycho version used by the project being build.
-Otherwise the debugger may behaves unexpected.
+Otherwise the debugger might show unexpected behavior.

 ## Commits